 On Not Defending Engels

 The editors of Weekly Worker were asked to consider publishing the following article.
-In the end, they chose to run an edited version in letter form.
-Below I have reproduced that article (slightly edited).
+In the end, they chose to run an truncated version as a letter.
+Below I have reproduced that article in full (slightly edited).

 As is the case with all my Essays, nothing here should be read as an attack either on Historical Materialism [HM] -- a theory I fully accept --, or, indeed, on revolutionary socialism.
 I remain as committed to the self-emancipation of the working class and the dictatorship of the proletariat as I was when I first became a revolutionary nearly thirty years ago.
 The difference between Dialectical Materialism [DM] and HM, as I see it, is explained here.

 Summary Of My Main Objections To Dialectical Materialism